 Saint Sophia was built in the 11th century, during the reign of the Great Prince of Kiev, Yaroslav the Wise.
 The interior of the cathedral is awash with masterpieces such as the Pantocrator, the Virgin Orans, the Communion of the Apostles, the Deisis, and the Annunciation.
 The cathedral sits in the center of a walled complex and is surrounded by a collection of 17th and 18th century buildings that include a stunning bell tower, the Metropolitan’s house, and the refectory.
 One ticket grants entrance to all the buildings, four of which house museums that house the biggest preserved collection of 11th century mosaics and frescoes from the complex.

 The exterior of the cathedral has changed over the centuries, but when reconstruction work was done in 1987, portions of the existing facade were removed to expose the original Byzantine architectural elements.
 This is visible in the above photo; the brown areas are the 11th century building.
-Saint Sophia Cathedral in Kiev is one of the major tourist attractions of the city, and one that should not be missed.
+Saint Sophia Cathedral in Kiev is one of the major tourist attractions of the city, and should be on any list of things to do in Kiev.